List of Big Brother (Australian TV series) shows: Uncut / Adults Only

 Big Brother: Uncut was a companion programme to Big Brother that showcased adult content from the House that was unsuitable for the early evening Daily Show.
 This mainly consisted of footage of the housemates showering, general risque behaviour, and discussions about sexual matters.
 The show aired for an hour each week including commercials and was hosted by Gretel Killeen.
 Uncut premiered on 23 July 2001 on Network Ten and was shown aired at 9:30 pm on Thursday nights.
 It later switched to 9:30 pm Monday nights, and then 9:40 pm Monday nights and was rated MA15+.

-During the fifth season the programme came under controversy after the viewing audience began to complain the content shown.
-Communications Minister Helen Coonon asked the Australian Broadcasting Authority (ABA) to investigate whether Uncut complies with the TV industry's code of practise and to check whether current mechanisms are enough to deal with reality TV shows.
+During the fifth season the programme came under controversy after the viewing audience began to complain about the content shown.
+Communications Minister Helen Coonan asked the Australian Broadcasting Authority (ABA) to investigate whether Uncut complied with the TV industry's code of practice and to check whether current mechanisms were enough to deal with reality TV shows.
 Community groups complained to the industry watchdog about nudity and sexual acts that had gone to air in the uncut version of the show.
-Network Ten said it would cooperate with any investigation it was later found that the network breached the code of practice but no direct punishment was imposed by the Australian Communications and Media Authority.
+Network Ten said it would cooperate with any investigation.
+It was later found that the network breached the code of practice but no direct punishment was imposed by the Australian Communications and Media Authority.

 For the sixth season Uncut was renamed to Big Brother: Adults Only with Gretel Killeen continuing to host.
 The ACMA required that footage be compiled in advance so it could be edited by censors to meet the MA15+ rating.
 Network Ten hired two censors and crew were trained in the restrictions of the MA15+ rating.
 Adults Only ended early after politicians warned Network Ten that its screening of the show could harm its push for media reforms.